 - 1 quart low sodium beef or chicken broth

-- 2 tsp kosher salt (you may need to use less salt if using a kosher salted brisket)
+- 2 teaspoons kosher salt (you may need to use less salt if using a kosher salted brisket)

-- 1 tbsp potato starch (optional- you may substitute corn starch if not for Passover)
+- 1 tablespoon potato starch (optional- you may substitute corn starch if not for Passover)

 - Fresh chopped parsley (optional, for garnish)